Claustrophilia (Confined Spaces)

 - 1886: Richard von Krafft-Ebing's Psychopathia Sexualis catalogued masochistic pleasure in restraint and bodily helplessness, the conceptual soil from which a confinement interest grows.

-- early 1900s: Havelock Ellis's Studies in the Psychology of Sex further described the appeal of submission and being physically controlled.
+- early 1900s: Havelock Ellis's Studies in the Psychology of Sex further described the appeal of submission and of being physically controlled.

 - 2009: the modern catalogue listing comes from the forensic literature: Anil Aggrawal's Forensic and Medico-legal Aspects of Sexual Crimes and Unusual Sexual Practices (CRC Press, p.
-81) defines claustrophilia as arousal focused on "confined or enclosed spaces," and Wikipedia's List of paraphilias carries that definition.
-As with most niche terms in Aggrawal's glossary, no single founding study or coinage date is documented, the precise first clinical use is not well attested.
+81) defines claustrophilia as arousal focused on confined or enclosed spaces, and Wikipedia's List of paraphilias carries that definition.
+As with most niche terms in Aggrawal's glossary, no single founding study or coinage date is documented: the precise first clinical use is not well attested.

 Cultural & subcultural evolution